ChrisPenner/CMPT370/doc/impl/implementation.md

 ## Final Implementation Statistics

 TODO

-Total Lines of code:
+- Total Lines of code:
-Total # of classes:
+- Total # of classes:
-Total # of methods:
+- Total # of methods:

-One member of the group decided to use TDD to develop his part of the application (Chris) and so both the Parser class and Robot class have a small suite of Unittests written using JUnit.
+One member of the group decided to use TDD to develop his part of the application (Chris) and so both the Parser class and Robot class have a small suite of unit tests written using JUnit.
 These are not as comprehensive as we would have liked, but we definitely saw the value in having a way to notice regressions as soon as possible.
 The TDD method was invaluable when working with complex systems like the forth interpreter.